roadfoodr/tinware/prompts/tinware-PRD-current.md

 ### 4.6 Hint System
 - Optional hints to assist players when stuck
+- Two types of hints that alternate:
+  1. Count hint: Shows the number of identified words and total possible valid words
+  2. Definition hint: Displays the definition of a random unidentified word
-- "Show Hint" button is disabled when a hint is already displayed
+- "Show Hint" button remains active after displaying a hint, allowing for consecutive hint requests
-- Default hint shows the number of possible answers
+- Hint can be activated via the "Show Hint" button or by pressing the '?' key
 - Game-type specific hints where appropriate
 - Focus returns to input area after displaying hint
+- If no valid words are possible, the hint informs the user

 ### 4.7 Progress Tracking
 - Display of correct answers and remaining possibilities